Team-003/DigDogData_SOP/README.md

     Fully wipes data

 ## How will you perform the support engagements/interactions?
-- Email
+- Email,
   Zoom

 ## What troubleshooting methodology will your technicians follow during support engagements?
 - The CompTIA troubleshooting methodology:
-Identify the problem
+Identify the problem.
-Establish a theory of probable cause
+Establish a theory of probable cause.
-Test the theory to determine the cause
+Test the theory to determine the cause.
-Establish a plan of action to resolve the problem and implement the solution Verify full system functionality, and, if applicable, implement preventive measures Document findings, actions and outcomes
+Establish a plan of action to resolve the problem and implement the solution Verify full system functionality, and, if applicable, implement preventive measures Document findings, actions and outcomes.

 ## How will user or department technology purchase requests be handled?
-- Pushed up through chain of command on as needed basis
+- Pushed up through chain of command on as needed basis.

 ## How will technology needs be handled for employees being onboarded?
 - Employees will be given usernames and passwords to accounts and email addresses.
- Set up with company computer set up account, email and with role based privileges
+ Set up with company computer set up account, email and with role based privileges.

 ## How will technology needs be handled for employees being terminated?
--  Persons will forfeit company property to be cleaned and wiped with DBAN Removal of user email from server
+-  Persons will forfeit company property to be cleaned and wiped with DBAN Removal of user email from server.

 ## How will remote, offsite support engagements take place?
-- Using Remote Desktop Protocol & SSH
+- Using Remote Desktop Protocol & SSH.

 ## How will you secure Windows 10 endpoint workstations from data loss and malware threats?
-- Firewall settings up to date
+- Firewall settings up to date.
-Antivirus and Antimalware up to date
+Antivirus and Antimalware up to date.
- All system updates when needed
+ All system updates when needed.

 ## How will you administer and support Windows systems?
 1) Install and configure Windows.